tetsuyaAnkur/Object-localization/README.md

 # Preprocess

-For cleaning the dataset, we found out the maximum height and width of images in the dataset, and adjusted each images accordingly by padding the extra pixels with zeros.
+For cleaning the dataset, I found out the maximum height and width of images in the dataset, and adjusted each images accordingly by padding the extra pixels with zeros.
 This was done beforehand, as it would not require the bounding boxes to be changed later.